techotron/labs/Kubernetes/kubernetes-in-action/README.md

 ````

 #### Ingress
-Maps an ingress controller to a service.
+Maps an ingress controller to a pod.
 Operates on <u>layer 7</u> so has the flexibility to route hostname/app1 and hostname/app2 to different services and therefore pods.
 <br>
 Requires an ingress controller.
 This can be enabled with minikube with `minikube addons enable ingress`.
 Get the IP of the controller with `minikube service list` - you're looking for the "default-http-backend"
 <br>